Domestic terms and conditions

 10.1 You agree to give us, our agents, the gas transporter and the network operator (whichever applies) safe access to your property and the meter in the following circumstances:

-- At all reasonable times after this contract ends to collect equipment that belongs to us; and
+- At all reasonable times after your contract ends to collect equipment that belongs to us; and

 - At any time in an emergency.